Last Updated on April 13, 2026 by James Hartley

 $2.8B/yr

 Estimated annual cost to Australian SMEs of unnecessary accounting fees from poor data quality — incorrect GST coding, unreconciled bank feeds, payroll errors requiring ATO correction.
-The right platform with correct default setup eliminates the majority of this cost for any individual business.

 1.3M